nktnet1/webview-kiosk/README.md

 From [v0.17.0](https://github.com/nktnet1/webview-kiosk/releases/tag/v0.17.0),
-Google Play's [automatic protection](https://support.google.com/googleplay/android-developer/answer/10183279) has been intentionally **disabled** to allow installations from the Aurora Store.
+Google Play's [automatic protection](https://support.google.com/googleplay/android-developer/answer/10183279) has been intentionally <b>disabled</b> to allow installations from the Aurora Store.

 From [v0.15.7](https://github.com/nktnet1/webview-kiosk/releases/tag/v0.15.7),
 the package name for all installation sources except the Google Play Store has